Table of Contents

 There is no corporation tax levied on dividend payments.
 However, they do not count as business expenses and therefore cannot be deducted from the corporation tax bill.

-Shareholders who receive dividend payments are liable to pay income tax on any payment above £2,000.
-The rate of tax payment will depend on the individual’s income tax bracket.
+Shareholders who receive dividend payments are liable to pay tax on any payment above £1,000 received in 2023/24.
+The rate of tax will depend on the individual’s income tax bracket.
 However, the tax rate applied to dividend payments is lower than that for salary payments, with the current rates as follows:

 Salary: 20% (basic rate) 40% (higher rate) 45% (additional rate)